 Natural Logwood Dye

 Use Logwood Dye (Haematoxylum campechianum) for blues, from violet to navy.
 Takes amazingly to washed wool and leather, and can be used to colour soap.
+Order a tester sample if you first want to test your processes with pre-treatments.

 Historians estimate that the average value of the goods a ship could carry in a year in the 17th century was 1000 to 1500 pounds sterling.
 A single load of 20 tons of logwood was worth about 2000 pounds more than a whole year’s worth of other goods.
 Luckily for you, it is now considerably cheaper.
 Logwood dyes are used for cotton and woollen goods, leather, furs, silk, inks and as a natural red dye for toothpaste and mouthwash.